My ship sails

+My ship sails, also called my bird sings, is an English card game for children that is played with a 52-card French-suited pack in which the aim is to collect a hand of cards in one suit.

+History and names

+My ship sails appears related to the 17th-century gambling game, my sow's pigg'd, which is mentioned by John Taylor the "Water Poet" in a 1630 poem.

-My Ship Sails, also called My Bird Sings, is an English card game for children that is played with a 52-card French pack.
-It appears related to the 17th-century gambling game, My Sow's Pigg'd.
-In 19th century Shropshire, the latter game went under the name of Wizzy, Wizzy, Wee; the aim was to collect cards of the same suit, the first to do so throwing their hand on the table and crying "My sow's pigged!" or "Wizzy, wizzy, wee!".
+The rules of a three-card version called whehee appear in Francis Willughby's Book of Plaies, written between 1665 and 1670.
+This may be the origin of a form of my ship sails that appeared in 19th century Shropshire and was called wizzy, wizzy, wee.
+The aim was to be first to collect a hand of cards of the same suit, each time saying "Change a card for a card, wizzy, wizzy, wee!", the first to do so throwing the cards down on the table and exclaiming "My sow's pigged!"

-Rules
+Whehee

+Each player is dealt 3 cards in one go.
+A player with all three of the same suit is 'whehee' and wins; if two have whehee, the eldest (first in clockwise order after the dealer) wins.
+If none has whehee, eldest exchanges a card with second hand, second with third and so on round to the dealer.
+If still no-one has whehee to the left.

+My ship sails

-My Ship Sails may be played by four to seven players with a 52-card French-suited pack.
+My ship sails may be played by four to seven players with a 52-card French-suited pack.
 The aim of the game is to be the first player to collect seven cards all of one suit.

 Each player is dealt 7 cards and the rest are set aside.
-Players pick up their hand and discard one card to the table.
+Players pick up their hands and each discards one card to the table.
 When everyone has done that, each player picks up the discard on his right, which becomes part of his hand.
-The first player to collect 7 cards of the same suit, says "my ship sails" and lays her hand, face up, on the table.
+The first player to collect 7 cards of the same suit, says "my ship sails" and lays his or her cards, face up, on the table.
 If two players go out simultaneously, there are two options for deciding the winner: either the first player to say "my ship sails" wins or the player with the highest ranking card wins.